-The conversation revolved around several major points which I have enumerated below.
+The conversation revolved around several major points that I have enumerated below.

 My first question tackles the technical background of future developers.